wwbrannon/sqlscore/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs from `R CMD check`.
+There were no ERRORs, WARNINGs or NOTEs from local `R CMD check`.

-This is the first submission of this package.
+There was one NOTE from win-builder:

+NOTE
+Maintainer: 'William Brannon <will.brannon@gmail.com>'

+New submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.